alexbelgium/hassio-addons/joplin/README.md

 ## About

 Joplin is a free, open source note taking and to-do application, which can handle a large number of notes organised into notebooks.
+Thanks to @poudenes for helping with the development!

 Project homepage : https://github.com/laurent22/joplin